Field hockey: International competition

-The biggest two field hockey tournaments are the Olympic Games tournament, and the Hockey World Cup, which is also held every four years.
-Apart from this, there is the Pro League held each year for the nine top-ranked teams.
-Field hockey has also been played at the Commonwealth Games since 1998.
+The two most significant field hockey tournaments are the Olympic Games tournament and the Hockey World Cup, both of which are held every four years.
+Additionally, the men's and women's Pro League are held each year for the nine top-ranked teams.

 Of the men's teams, Pakistan has won the Hockey World Cup four times, more times than any other side.
-India has won the Hockey at the Summer Olympics eight times, including in six successive Olympiads.

-Of the female teams, the Netherlands has won the Hockey World cup the most times, with six titles.
+India has won gold at the Summer Olympics eight times, including in six successive Olympiads.
+As for the female teams, the Netherlands has won the Hockey World Cup the most times, with six titles.
 At the Olympics, Australia and the Netherlands have both won three Olympic tournaments.

-India and Pakistan dominated men's hockey until the early 1980s, winning eight Olympic golds and three of the first five world cups, respectively, but have become less prominent with the ascendancy of Belgium, the Netherlands, Germany, New Zealand, Australia, and Spain since the late 1980s, as grass playing surfaces were replaced with artificial turf.
+India and Pakistan dominated men's hockey until the early 1980s, winning eight Olympic golds and three of the first five world cups, respectively.
+Belgium, the Netherlands, Germany, New Zealand, Australia, and Spain have ascended since the late 1980s, as grass playing surfaces were replaced with artificial turf.
 Other notable men's nations include Argentina, England (who combine with other British "Home Nations" to form the Great Britain side at Olympic events) and South Korea.

-Netherlands, Australia and Argentina are the most successful national teams among women.
+The Netherlands, Australia and Argentina are the most successful national teams among women.
 The Netherlands was the predominant women's team before field hockey was added to Olympic events.
-In the early 1990s, Australia emerged as the strongest women's country although retirement of a number of players weakened the team.
-Argentina improved its play on the 2000s, heading IFH rankings in 2003, 2010 and 2013.
+In the early 1990s, Australia emerged as the strongest women's country, though retirement of a number of players has weakened the team somewhat.
+Argentina improved its play in the 2000s, heading IFH rankings in 2003, 2010 and 2013.
 Other prominent women's teams are Germany, Great Britain, China, South Korea and India.
-Four nations have won Olympic gold medals in both men’s and women’s hockey: Germany, Netherlands, Australia and Great Britain.
+Four nations have won Olympic gold medals in both men's and women's hockey: Germany, Netherlands, Australia and Great Britain.